tytydraco/yessleep/out/The_Girl_by_the_Bus_Stop.md

 Back in the city, I throw myself into my studies.
 I meet new people, work harder than ever, and start building a life I never thought possible.
 People tell me I’ve changed, but I just smile and say I needed to expand my horizons.

 After high school, I get into a good university and land a great job.
 Years pass, and eventually, I return to the countryside.
-My grandparents are older now, and my parents decide to move in with them.
-They sell the farm and buy a cozy house in the suburbs.
+My grandparents are older now, and my parents decide to move in with them after they sell the farm and buy a cozy house in the suburbs.

 Even so, I find myself drawn back to the bus stop.